Skip to Content

 Leaf curling

 As the plant leaves curl, they also begin to develop wrinkles.
-It takes extreme conditions of neglect for your plants to reach this level, especially if you have them indoors where there is minimum water loss.
+It takes extreme conditions of neglect for your plants to reach this level, especially if you have them indoors with minimum water loss.

-If your snake plant is curling up its leaves, act quickly before it is permanently damaged.
+If your snake plant is curling up its leaves, act quickly before permanently damaging it.
 Remember to check the soil’s condition, as leaf curling can occur from other factors such as diseases and attacks by pests, excess fertilizer, transplantation shock, and root rot.

 Drooping and wilting of leaves